 This project comes courtesy of The Spruce Crafts.
 Check out their site for more at-home, DIY activities.

 - Craft paper or recycled paper.
 Get creative!
-Use patterned paper for something fancy, or have a theme, like red-and-blue for the 4th of July.
+Use patterned paper for something fancy, or have a theme, like red and blue for the Fourth of July.

 - 1 straw per pinwheel